Harvard commencement clouded by fears and uncertainty in battle with Trump

 “Because I accepted your invitation to be here today, I was attacked online and called antisemitic by power and money because they want power and money,” Ressa said in her address.

-Ressa also removed part of her prepared remarks encouraging pro-Palestinian protesters to be more understanding of Jewish classmates, according to the final report from Harvard’s Task Force on Combating Antisemitism and Anti-Israeli Bias.
+The final report from Harvard’s Task Force on Combating Antisemitism and Anti-Israeli Bias said Ressa removed part of her prepared remarks encouraging pro-Palestinian protesters to be more understanding of Jewish classmates, although Ressa told CNN the draft she submitted to the university was not intended to be final.

 Hundreds of graduating students walked out of last year’s commencement as degrees were being conferred, some chanting and protesting the university’s decision to deny graduation to some organizers of a pro-Palestinian encampment on campus that spring, Harvard Magazine reported.